gotrucker/trucker/README.md

 ?

 # Wishes for the future
+- When people use old__*, check if postgres tables are set to REPLICA IDENTITY FULL (or equivalent for other DBs).
+Show a decent error msg and exit if it's not
 - Use iterators instead of creating arrays from scratch for everything
 - Integrate DuckDB as a library to allow having lots more input / output sources
 - Large tests with TPC-DS dataset and some gnarly scenarios